-Draft a resignation letter.
-Create a well-written, professional resignation letter - your official notice that you are leaving.
-Keep your resignation letter brief, positive and to the point, and remember, it is part of your personnel file.
+- Draft a resignation letter.
+Create a well-written, professional resignation letter – your official notice that you are leaving.
+Keep your resignation letter brief, positive and to the point.
+Remember that this is part of your personnel file.

 The time between when you give notice and when you leave your job should be handled professionally.
 Here are some tips to help you maintain a professional attitude during this time.

 - Avoid burning bridges with your employer or fellow employees.